G-Conard/g-conard.github.io/content/project/microdog/index.md

 ---
 title: MicroDog - A Low-Cost Quadruped Robot
-summary: To the need for inexpensive quadruped platforms that could be used by both researchers and robotics students, I developed a roughly $150 quadruped robot over the course of my honors thesis.
+summary: To meet the need for inexpensive quadruped platforms that could be used by both researchers and robotics students, I developed a roughly $150 quadruped robot over the course of my honors thesis.
 tags:
   - Lafayette
 date: '2021-06-05T00:00:00Z'